 - be prepared to “go with the flow” and be open to changing from the original plan

-Do you wonder if I’m one of those folks who keep the plastic on their shades?
-Ha – I’m still figuring out the shades that will work – I like this shape and the size is good, I think, but it needs some sort of adapter to work on the lamp.
+Are you wondering if I’m one of those people who keep the plastic on their shades?
+Ha!
+I’m still figuring out the shades that will work – I like this shape and the size is good, I think, but it needs some sort of adapter to work on the lamp.
 Since I’m not sure I will find something, I might need to take it back so I didn’t want to unwrap it yet.

 This is actually the second set of shades I’ve bought – I was SO excited to find a coral colored burlap-type shade at World Market and then was SO bummed that they were too small for the bases and World Market didn’t make them in a larger size.
 My plan now is to add coral-colored ribbon trim to the white shades.